Last Updated on March 7, 2022

 Catch the sunrise at Vermilion Lakes

-Just a few minutes outside of town, Vermilion Lakes is a great spot to catch the sunrise or sunset in Banff.
+Just a few minutes outside of town, Vermilion Lakes is a great spot to catch the sunrise or sunset in Banff National PArk.
 Bring a travel mug of coffee as you watch the light of sunrise turn the peaks pink and orange.
-Be on the lookout for local wildlife, such as deer and elk, and bring a camera so you can always remember one of the most beautiful sunrises or sunsets you’ll ever see, it’s definitely one of the best things to do in Banff in winter!
+Be on the lookout for local wildlife, such as deer and elk, and bring a camera so you can always remember one of the most beautiful sunrises or sunsets you’ll ever see, it’s definitely one of the best places for sightseeing in Banff in winter!

 Take a yoga class or go indoor climbing